tiwinie/Neural-Emulation-of-Mass-Flow-Runout/README.md

 ## A critical bug fix

-During evaluation, the original pretrained checkpoint produced near-zero scores.
-Investigation traced this to an inconsistency in how the slope and curvature channels were computed: one code path used raw elevation, another used normalized DEM values.
-Fixing this preprocessing inconsistency and retraining resolved the issue — see `evaluation/sanity_check_original_pipeline.py` for the validation approach.
+During evaluation, the pretrained checkpoint produced unexpectedly poor results.
+Tracing the preprocessing pipeline revealed that slope and curvature were computed differently in separate code paths: one used the raw DEM while another used normalized elevations.
+This inconsistency changed two of the eight input channels and severely degraded performance.
+After correcting the preprocessing and retraining, the model recovered expected performance.
+The validation script used to verify this is included in: `evaluation/sanity_check_original_pipeline.py`
 ## Results

 Final training metrics (~epoch 460):